 ciudades[1, 2] = "Alicante";

-And the final result after entering the data into this multidimensional array:
+And the final result of inserting the data into this multidimensional array:

 2.3 - Working with a multidimensional array

-Since we have to access by two indices, the way we loop over the array is a bit different.
-In this case, we need a for loop inside another for loop, and then access with both indices (ciudades[i, j]
+Because we need to access with two indices, the way we loop through the array is different.
+In this case, we will need a for loop inside another for loop, and then access with both indices ciudades[i, j].

 for (int i = 0; i < 2; i++)